Skip to main content

 Data retrieval vs Analysis prompts

 It is recommended to separate data retrieval prompts from analytical prompts.
-First retrieve the data on Data dashboard, then create a pivot table or chart on Analysis page.
+First retrieve the data on Data dashboard, then enter the charting related prompt on the Reports page.

 When asking natural language questions about your data, ensure that the Question toggle is used.
 Only turn on the SQL toggle if you intend to enter your own SQL query.